AnLoMinus/HacKingPro/README.md

       - [ ] [theHarvester](https://github.com/laramies/theHarvester)
     - [ ] 02 - Networks Information
       - [ ] [nmap](https://github.com/nmap/nmap)
+      - [ ] [Impacket](https://github.com/SecureAuthCorp/impacket): Impacket is a collection of Python classes for working with network protocols.
+Impacket is focused on providing low-level programmatic access to the packets and for some protocols (e.g. SMB1-3 and MSRPC) the protocol implementation itself.
+Packets can be constructed from scratch, as well as parsed from raw data, and the object-oriented API makes it simple to work with deep hierarchies of protocols.
+The library provides a set of tools as examples of what can be done within the context of this library.

     - [ ] 03 - Social Information
       - [ ] [sherlock](https://github.com/sherlock-project/sherlock)
       - [ ] [Anonphisher](https://github.com/TermuxHackz/anonphisher)